-He believes that humor, honesty and integrity are essential to being a pastor.
-He believes that real discipleship means being real, being yourself, and being thankful that you are forgiven in and by Jesus Christ, because you come as you are… but you don’t stay that way.
+I believe that humor, honesty and integrity are essential to being a pastor.
+I believe that real discipleship means being real, being yourself, and being thankful that you are forgiven in and by Jesus Christ, because you come as you are… but you don’t stay that way.
 That also means being more forgiving of others.

-Erik has previously taught collegiate courses in philosophy and religion, worked in retail management, and dabbled in several other “odd jobs” along the way, all of which have contributed in some way to the man he is today.
-He loves a good movie.
-He love most all kinds of music.
-He is a devoted fan of Detroit’s “Big Four” professional sports teams, as well as the University of Michigan.
-He knows a lot about a little and a little about a lot, and he lives to make people laugh.
+I have previously taught collegiate courses in philosophy and religion, worked in retail management, and dabbled in several other “odd jobs” along the way, all of which have contributed in some way to the man I am today.
+I love a good movie.
+I love most all kinds of music (have a listen to my playlist below while you read).
+I am a devoted fan of Detroit’s “Big Four” professional sports teams.
+I know a lot about a little and a little about a lot, and I live to make people laugh.